awesto/django-shop/docs/reference/cart-checkout.rst

 Cart Views
 ==========

-Displaying the cart in **djangoSHOP** is as simple, as adding any other page to the CMS.
+Displaying the cart in **django-SHOP** is as simple, as adding any other page to the CMS.
 Change into the Django admin backend and enter into the CMS page tree.
 At an appropriate location in that tree add a new page.
 As page title use "Cart", "Basket", "Warenkorb", "Cesta", or whatever is appropriate in the natural language used for that site.
 Multilingual CMS installations offer a page title for